desgeeko/pdfsyntax/docs/cli.md

 The output shows information about:
 - the structure : Version, Pages, Revisions, etc...
 - the metadata : Title, Author, Subject, etc...

+### `disasm`
+The output shows a terse and greppable view of the file internal structure.
+Please refer to the [Disassembler article](https://github.com/desgeeko/pdfsyntax/blob/main/docs/disassembler.md) for details.

 ### `text`
 The output shows a full extract of the text content, with a spatial awareness: the algorithm *tries* to respect the original layout, as if characters of all sizes were approximately rendered on a fixed-size grid.